fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 }
 ```

-Type of the function's return value is inferred by retracing the code back to the return expression.
+The type of the function's return value is inferred by retracing the code back to the return expression.
 The return expression performs an addition of the parameters a and b.
 We can see that a and b are numbers based on their types.
-Thus, we can infer the return value to be of type <i>number</i>.
+Thus, we can infer the return value to be of type *number*.

 As a more complex example, let's consider the code below.
 If you have not used TypeScript before, this example might be a bit complex.
 But do not worry, you can safely skip it for now.